a mostly...

 The approach:

-1- with a finger, draw out a small amount of beads and cleanser.
+1- with a finger, draw out a small amount of beads.

-2- I then apply them, by gently moving the beads around in circles starting at the forehead and going down. - if I put too much pressure on the beads, I've noticed I can get bumps. -
+2- I then apply them, by very gently moving the beads around in circles starting at the forehead and going down. (include: forehead, under eyes, nose, lips, cheeks, decolletage, back of neck) -

-However, I like to do it one to three times a week, and for a short amount of time (say a minute or two); as it makes me less sun sensitive.
+I like to do it one to three times a week, and for a short amount of time (say a minute or two).

-*You can exfoliate your whole body (elbows, knees etc.).
+*You can exfoliate your whole body (Radu recommends: elbows, knees, hands).
 Just add more beads and moisturiser to your container.

-*You can exfoliate your whole body (elbows, knees etc.).
+*You can exfoliate your whole body (Radu recommends: elbows, knees, hands).
 Just add more beads and moisturiser to your container.

 *yes, I really wrote all this... lol